Apollo astronaut Frank Borman, who first orbited moon, dies at age 95

 Frank Borman, who commanded two early NASA missions including the first to orbit the moon, has died at age 95.
 In a statement, NASA said Borman died Nov.
 7 in Billings, Mont. after a stroke.
 His death comes a week after fellow Apollo astronaut, Ken Mattingly, died.

-Borman was NASA's oldest living astronaut, who was best known for his no-nonsense demeanor and who cared more about beating the Soviet Union in the space race than personal glory.
+NASA's oldest living astronaut, Borman was best known for his no-nonsense demeanor and said he cared more about beating the Soviet Union in the space race than personal glory.

 His discipline and attention to detail are two reasons why NASA selected him to be an astronaut in 1962.
 He first flew in space in 1965 aboard Gemini 7, a grueling 14-day mission to prove that humans could survive in weightless conditions (in the cramped two-person capsule).
 Instead of selecting another astronaut with space experience, NASA chose Borman to serve as the mission commander.